NBA Rumors: Klay Thompson May Consider Teaming Up With LeBron James In 2019, ‘Metro USA’ Predicts

 Despite the emergence of numerous “Super Teams,” the Golden State Warriors are still the top favorite to win the NBA championship title next season after succeeding to retain their core of Stephen Curry, Klay Thompson, Kevin Durant, and Draymond Green.
 However, things are expected to change in the summer of 2019 when two of their superstars, Thompson and Durant, are set to become unrestricted free agents.

 Warriors owner Joe Lacob has already revealed their plan to give Klay Thompson a contract extension to prevent him from hitting the free agency market.
-However, though the offer hasn’t officially made, Thompson is expected to decline the extension since he can earn a bigger money in 2019 offseason.
+However, though the offer hasn’t officially been made, Thompson is expected to decline the extension since he can earn bigger money in 2019 offseason.
 According to Metro USA, the All-Star shooting guard is expected to seek a maximum deal, and if the Warriors refuse to give his demand, Thompson may consider entertaining offers from other NBA teams.

 One of the NBA teams who could try to steal Thompson from the Warriors is the Los Angeles Lakers.
 After purposely filling their roster with one-year contracts, the Lakers are currently in a strong position to create enough salary cap space for a maximum free agent next summer.